vercel/next.js/Readme.md

 The following tasks are planned and part of our roadmap

 - [ ] Add option to supply a `req`, `res` handling function for custom routing
-- [ ] Add option to supply a custom error component to render 404, 500 pages
 - [ ] Add option to extend or replace custom babel configuration
 - [ ] Add option to extend or replace custom webpack configuration
 - [ ] Investigate pluggable component-oriented rendering backends (Inferno, Preact, etc)